Callisto (moon): Name

-Callisto, like all of Jupiter's moons, is named after one of Zeus's many lovers or other sexual partners in Greek mythology.
+Callisto, like many of Jupiter's moons, is named after one of Zeus's many lovers or other sexual partners in Greek mythology.
 Callisto was a nymph (or, according to some sources, the daughter of Lycaon) who was associated with the goddess of the hunt, Artemis.
 The name was suggested by Simon Marius soon after Callisto's discovery.
 Marius attributed the suggestion to Johannes Kepler.

 Jupiter is much blamed by the poets on account of his irregular loves.
 Three maidens are especially mentioned as having been clandestinely courted by Jupiter with success.
 Io, daughter of the River Inachus, Callisto of Lycaon, Europa of Agenor.
 Then there was Ganymede, the handsome son of King Tros, whom Jupiter, having taken the form of an eagle, transported to heaven on his back, as poets fabulously tell...
 I think, therefore, that I shall not have done amiss if the First is called by me Io, the Second Europa, the Third, on account of its majesty of light, Ganymede, the Fourth Callisto...

 However, the names of the Galilean satellites fell into disfavor for a considerable time, and were not revived in common use until the mid-20th century.
 In much of the earlier astronomical literature, Callisto is referred to by its Roman numeral designation, a system introduced by Galileo, as Jupiter IV or as "the fourth satellite of Jupiter".

 There is no established English adjectival form of the name.
-The adjectival form of Greek Καλλιστῴ Kallistōi is Καλλιστῴος Kallistōi-os, from which one might expect Latin Callistōius and English *Callistóian (with 5 syllables), parallel to Sapphóian (4 syllables) for Sapphō_{i} and Letóian for Lētō_{i}.
+The adjectival form of Greek Καλλιστῴ Kallistōi is Καλλιστῴος Kallistōi-os, from which one might expect Latin Callistōius and English *Callistóian (with five syllables), parallel to Sapphóian (four syllables) for Sapphō_{i} and Letóian for Lētō_{i}.
 However, the iota subscript is often omitted from such Greek names (cf. Inóan from Īnō_{i} and Argóan from Argō_{i}), and indeed the analogous form Callistoan is found.

 In Virgil, a second oblique stem appears in Latin: Callistōn-, but the corresponding Callistonian has rarely appeared in English.
 One also sees ad hoc forms, such as Callistan, Callistian and Callistean.